 Chemo can help prevent a cancer recurrence, limit spreading, or kill cancer cells that have already spread.
 Chemo is given in cycles, with rest periods, over several months.

-Estrogen Bad: Hormone Blockers Good
+Estrogen and Hormone Blockers

 Hormone therapy may be prescribed to women after surgery to prevent a recurrence of breast cancer, before surgery, or if the cancer returns later.
-However, a 2017 study in JAMA Oncology noted that many eligible breast cancer survivors are not receiving life-extending hormal therapies such as tamoxifen or the aromatase inhibitors.
+However, a study in JAMA Oncology noted that many eligible breast cancer survivors are not receiving life-extending hormonal therapies such as tamoxifen or the aromatase inhibitors.

 Let's Get Personal: Targeted Therapy